CAS-ual-TY/CAS-ual-TY/README.md

 ## Academic Projects

 ### selfie
-I am a Big Contributor of the selfie Project at the Department of Computer Sciences of the University of Salzburg in Austria.
+I am a big contributor of the selfie project at the department of computer sciences of the University of Salzburg in Austria.
 https://github.com/cksystemsteaching/selfie

 ### CAV-CTL-MC